maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 On a GTX 1080, I could smoothly render about 25.000.000 Voxels.

 #### updateRayTracingAccelerationContainer
-This method updates an Acceleration Container and can be used for Bottom- and Top-Level Containers.
-If it's a Bottom-Level Container, then you might have updated the Vertex Buffer before (e.g. Skeletal Animation).
-Or in case of a Top-Level Container, you might want to update it's instances.
-Note that to efficiently update the instances of a Top-Level Container, [GPURayTracingAccelerationContainerDescriptor.instanceBuffer](https://github.com/maierfelix/dawn-ray-tracing/blob/master/RT_SPEC.md#gpuraytracingaccelerationcontainerdescriptor) should be used.
+This method updates an acceleration container and can be used for BLAC and TLAC.
+If it's a BLAC, then you might have updated the vertex buffer before (e.g. skeletal animation).
+Or in case of a TLAC, you might want to update it's instances.
+Note that to efficiently update the instances of a TLAC, [GPURayTracingAccelerationContainerDescriptor.instanceBuffer](https://github.com/maierfelix/dawn-ray-tracing/blob/master/RT_SPEC.md#gpuraytracingaccelerationcontainerdescriptor) should be used.

 ![](https://i.imgur.com/VO9hPv1.gif)<br/>
-*GLTF Skeletal Animation with RTX*
+*GLTF skeletal animation with RT*

-This image is showing a quick implementation for Skeletal Animation, where the Acceleration Containers get updated each frame, and the Vertex Skinning is done in a Compute Shader.
-The Model and it's Animation is taken from Unreal Engine 4.
+This image is showing a quick implementation for skeletal animation, where the acceleration containers get updated each frame, and the vertex skinning is done in a compute shader.
+The model and it's animation is taken from Unreal Engine 4.

 #### copyRayTracingAccelerationContainer
-This method allows to copy the state of an Acceleration Container into another Container and works for both Bottom- and Top-Level Containers.
+This method allows to copy the state of an acceleration container into another container and works for both BLAC and TLAC.